-This processing plant produced records between 1946-1973.
+This processing plant produced records between 1946-and 1973.
 It had a special stamp which is supposed to look like the Capitol Building or a Keystone (as in Pennsylvania’s nickname of the “Keystone State”).
 The stamp sometimes included the letters IAM inside of it.
 IAM stood for International Association of Machinists.

 The Jacksonville, FL Pressing Plant

 This plant pressed records starting in 1965 under Capitol Records and stopped pressing records under the EMI brand in 2004.
-The plant stamp looks like a O or an 0.
+The plant stamp looks like an O or an 0.

 The Los Angeles, CA Pressing Plant

-This plant pressed records between 1947-1982.
+This plant pressed records between 1947-and 1982.
 The special stamp looks like an asterisk, a 5 or 6 pointed icon, or a crude star, as in Hollywood.

 The Winchester, VA Processing Plant: